Questions from Prospective Students

 3. How different is your course from the one in NUS?

-The best way to answer this is for you to come and speak with us.
+The best way to get an answer to this is to come speak with us in person.
 We believe that we can convince you of the quality of the education at our Division.
 If there are specific topics in physics that you are interested in, you are welcome to browse our faculty list; you will find that our professors are world-class experts who are among the top scientific contributors in many areas of physics.

-Please send an email to firstname.lastname@example.org; we will be happy to answer all your queries in detail.
+Please send an email to email@example.com and we will be happy to answer all your queries in detail.

 4. What are the career prospects?

-Graduates of our Physics and Applied Physics BSc programmes have gone on to a wide range of careers, including:
+Based on survey data, graduates of our Physics and Applied Physics programmes have gone on to a wide range of careers.
+These include:

 - Research and Development (R&D) in academia.